Ciaran1981/geospatial-learn/README.rst

 - There is a 'shape' module for vector processing which is mainly based around extracting image properties and writing them to a vector format.
 Functions include zonal stats, glcm-based texture etc as well further manipulation of lines and polygons using things like active contours.

-- The 'learning' module is for applying creating ML models and applying them to raster and vector data.
-This is all based around sklearn, xgboost and t-pot.
+- The 'learning' module is for applying creating ML models and applying them to raster, vector and point cloud data.
+This is all based around sklearn, xgboost, keras and t-pot.

 - The 'handyplots' module contains a few simple functions that may be useful e.g. plot a classifcation report, confusion matrix etc.